 - Providing a lox tray for a brit milah or shiva minyan

 How to get help: The Caring Community is here for all congregants – we are your family.
-Do not hesitate to call when you need us.
-Simply call the Temple Office at (510) 451-3263 x301 and ask for Maureen Logan, the Clergy Assistant.
-If it is after hours, just leave a message with your name, contact info, best time to reach you, and your request for assistance.
+Do not hesitate to contact us when you need us.
+Simply email us at [email protected] with your name, contact info, best time to reach you, and your request for assistance.

 How to offer help: The Caring Community also invites you to become a part of our work.
-If you would like to help with the caring community efforts, or if you want to learn more about Kehilat Chesed, please contact our Caring Community Co-Chairs: Dan Fendel and Sue Bachman.
+If you would like to help with the caring community efforts, or if you want to learn more about Kehilat Chesed, please contact our Caring Community Chairperson Teresa Satué.